google/benchmark/docs/user_guide.md

 ### Passing Arbitrary Arguments to a Benchmark

-In C++11 it is possible to define a benchmark that takes an arbitrary number of extra arguments.
+It is possible to define a benchmark that takes an arbitrary number of extra arguments.
 The `BENCHMARK_CAPTURE(func, test_case_name, ...args)` macro creates a benchmark that invokes `func`  with the `benchmark::State` as the first argument followed by the specified `args...`.